Polk Street Bike Lanes

 Reasons for the Proposed Change

-Polk Street is a primary biking route for people travelling north and south between the Whiteaker and Friendly neighborhoods, including to schools, churches, and businesses in between.
+Polk Street is a primary biking route for people travelling north and south between the Whiteaker and Friendly neighborhoods.
 Polk Street is one of the few streets that runs from 2nd Avenue to 28th Avenue and serves as an alternate route to Chambers Street.

 Observation of Polk Street shows people biking, including with children, weaving in and out of the on-street parking lane, riding with traffic and being aggressively passed by people driving, lane splitting between parked cars and stopped traffic, biking on the sidewalk and other unsafe behaviors by both people driving and people biking.
-The number and type of destinations along the street, speed and volume of vehicles that use Polk Street, street classification and the behavior of people driving and biking, make the street an important candidate for dedicated bike lanes.
+The speed and volume of vehicles that use Polk Street, the behavior of people driving and biking, and Polk Street's connectivity make the street an important candidate for dedicated bike lanes.